proviveknayan/geometric-pattern-in-python/README.md

-# Geometric Pattern in Python Usint Turtle
+# Geometric Pattern in Python Using Turtle